 There are no English translations of his work.
 I sent an email to Naveen Kishore of Seagull Books asking if an agent had discussed Jirgl’s works with him.
 (Naveen just won the Goethe Medal for his efforts in bringing German writing into English).
 He didn’t recall anyone offering Jirgl.

-I did some searching on the internet, ran German reviews of Jirgl’s works through “translate this page” and Google Translate.
+I did some searching on the internet, ran German reviews of Jirgl’s works through a translator.
 Everything sounded interesting.

-In January, Rick Simonson of The Elliott Bay Book Company and I were in Kolkata to teach a class at the Seagull School of Publishing.
-We observed an afternoon session with Berlin-based translator Katy Derbyshire and authors Inka Parei and Dorothee Elmiger.
+When I was teaching at the Seagull School of Publishing, I observed an afternoon session with Berlin-based translator Katy Derbyshire and authors Inka Parei and Dorothee Elmiger.

 After their class, I asked Katy if she was aware of Jirgl.
 She was, and suggested that his books would be difficult to translate.
 Inka overheard our conversation and asked me whom we were discussing.
 When I told her, she said very slowly “I love Reinhard Jirgl,” and spent the next few minutes talking about his works and writing style.